Silentwings133

 Chris Squire and Alan White in the middle 1970s

 (As a side note.
-My son plays bass guitar in a band and when he started learning to play Bass guitar I got him to listen to Chris Squire's Yessongs solo just to show him what he could do with a Bass guitar.
-Chris Squire's dexterity up and down the neck of the Bass was, in my opinion, equal to anything Steve Howe did.)
+My son plays bass guitar in a band, and when he started learning to play bass guitar, I got him to listen to Chris Squire's Yessongs solo just to show him what he could do with a bass guitar.
+Chris Squire's dexterity up and down the neck of the bass was, in my opinion, equal to anything Steve Howe did.)

 YESSONGS SHIP

-Being so absorbed by the "Tales" album I completely missed, or skipped, the group's 1974 "Relayer" album release.
+Being so absorbed by the "Tales" album, I completely missed, or skipped, the group's 1974 "Relayer" album release.
 Looking back I remember that I couldn't fathom why "Relayer" was released in the same year as the "Tales" album and why it was so radically different, I thought, in style.
-I was totally oblivious to the toll the "Tales" album took on the band, leaving them completely exhausted and causing Rick Wakeman's 01st departure from the band.
-While Wakeman took a break to do albums such as "Journey to the Centre of the earth" and "The myths and legends of King Arthur and the knights of the round table" the remaining band members had evidently sufficient resources to bring out the "Relayer" album, replacing Wakeman with the Swiss Patrick Moraz on keyboards and changing style at the same time.
-Although overshadowed by the previous album "Relayer" was in fact both a follow-on and a precursor.
-A follow-on because the title of this album came from one of the songs of the "Tales" album.
-The side-long "The Gates of Delirium" starts in the same vein as the "Tales" album up to part of the 01st side where Anderson sings "Soon", later released as a single.
-From there on the mood of the album changes with "Sound Chaser" and "To be over" paving the way for Yes' following studio album.
+I was totally oblivious to the toll the Tales" album took on the band, leaving them completely exhausted and causing Rick Wakeman's first departure from the band.
+While Wakeman took a break to do albums such as "Journey to the Centre of the Earth" and "The Myths and Legends of King Arthur and the Knights of the Round Table, the remaining band members had evidently sufficient resources to bring out the "Relayer" album, replacing Wakeman with the Swiss musician Patrick Moraz on keyboards and changing style at the same time.

-Rick Wakeman* was back in the line-up and the album had the look of their earlier work, I was hoping to find.
-Some purists think that this album was a simple replica of their 70's work, e.g. Fragile, but I was curious to see what the album was really like.
-Would the band members , with all the experience of the intervening years and using instruments and techniques that weren't around in the 70s' (Electronics etc.), reproduce an album reminiscent of their earlier virtuosity?
-Only Chris Squire's absence prevented it from being a genuine return to the beginning**.
+Rick Wakeman* was back in the line-up, and the album had the look of their earlier work I was hoping to find.
+Some purists think that this album was a simple replica of their 70s work, e.g., Fragile, but I was curious to see what the album was really like.
+Would the band members, with all the experience of the intervening years and using instruments and techniques that weren't around in the 70s (electronics, etc.), reproduce an album reminiscent of their earlier virtuosity?
+Only Chris Squire's absence prevented it from being a genuine return to the beginning.**.

 *Rick Wakeman... click here for more info'